Omega359/arrow-datafusion/.devcontainer/README.md

    Project and enter the git url for this repository in the `git repository:` field.
 VSCode should also work but is untested.
 1. RustRover/IntelliJ will proceed to build the container and run it.
-Note that the docker-compose.yml mounts the ~/.ssh and ~/.aws into the container so that git and aws commands will function correctly (assuming they work on your local machine).
+Note that the docker-compose.yml mounts the ~/.ssh into the container so that git commands will function correctly (assuming they work on your local machine).

 ## Customization